Show Me the Facts

 Course work applied to a Support Area cannot be applied to a Collateral Area.

-The finance seminar courses are typically completed in the second year of study.
-Students also take one credit hour of FINANC 9101 Topics Seminar in Finance during each of their first four semesters in the program.
+- FINANC 9101: Topics Seminar in Finance - Students take this one credit-hour course during each of their first four semesters in the program.
 This seminar focuses on professional development.